 Today, the garden surrounded by ancient walls is located in the centre of the former Abbey.
 The English-style parkland, planted in the last century, boasts superb hundred-year-old tree specimens: a splendid Quercus × rosacea, very beautiful tilias, beech trees and Acer campestres…

-Since twenty five years, the Aywiers Gardens Association has worked to restore the garden.
-The Abbey's aromatic and medicinal plant garden has been recreated and hundreds of trees, shrubs and rare plants have been planted, in order to return the spot to its former glory
+Since more then twenty five years, the Aywiers Gardens Association works to restore the garden.
+The Abbey's aromatic and medicinal plant garden has been recreated and hundreds of trees, shrubs and rare plants have been planted, in order to return the spot to its former glory.

 For the 800 years of the "Abbaye d'Aywiers", Isabelle Lévêque-Lamotte et Dorothy Schuermans wrote the book : "l'Abbaye d'Aywiers, Au-delà des jardins" ( Editions Le Carré Gomand)